HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Limitations

 \section{Limitations}

-Our experiments use a relatively controlled setting, with state-based observations and limited randomization (e.g., grasping only a block).
-This simplifies evaluation but does not fully capture real-world diversity.
-Additionally, the task suite includes a small set of downstream manipulation objectives chosen to stress different finger-level resource constraints; broader task coverage would be needed to evaluate generalization to more complex manipulation sequences.
-Finally, while our method is not tied to a specific hand design, we only use the LEAP hand, and future work should test with other robotic hands.
+Our experiments use a controlled setting, with state-based observations and limited object diversity, which does not fully capture real-world diversity.
+Additionally, the task suite includes a small set of downstream manipulation objectives chosen to stress finger-level resource constraints; broader task coverage would be needed for generalization to more complex manipulation sequences.
+While our method is not tied to a specific hand design, we only use the LEAP hand, and future work should test with other robotic hands.
+Finally, the curriculum relies on manually defined hyperparameters (e.g., survivor counts, duration of curriculum stages).
+Future work could explore adaptive mechanisms, such as multi-armed bandits, to dynamically select grasps.